This 30 minute mango quinoa bowl is fast and delicious, drizzled with a tangy vegan cashew sauce. Healthy dinner bowls make dinner fast and easy!

 This post was created in partnership with the National Mango Board.
 All opinions are our own.

-Meet our new favorite 30 minute recipe: tropical mango bowls!
-Healthy bowl meals are not only incredibly delicious, they’re beautiful and simple to make: the triple threat of weeknight cooking, am I right?
+Meet our new favorite 30 minute recipe: this tropical mango quinoa bowl!
+Healthy dinner bowls are not only incredibly delicious, they’re beautiful and simple to make: the triple threat of weeknight cooking, am I right?
 Mangos weren’t always part of Alex and my weeknight repertoire.
 But, we’ve been practicing cutting them and incorporating them into our simple meal routine.
-These tropical mango bowls are one of the most delicious ways we’ve tried yet (except for our grilled mango tacos, of course!).
-To show you just how simple these babies are to pull together, we even put together a special video!
+This tropical mango quinoa bowl recipe is one of the most delicious ways we’ve tried yet.
+To show you just how simple quinoa bowl recipes are to pull together, we even put together a special video!

 A few fun facts about the Francis mango: